 - At least half of the course credits toward the major must be taken at Smith.

-- No more than one 100-level course shall count as an elective.
+- No more than two (2) 100-level courses shall count as electives.

 - Courses in the major may not be taken pass/fail.